 No culture has ever existed without art, affirming its centrality and importance.
 We treasure examples from across the ages and display them in galleries and museums around the world.
 I start this blog from The Louvre in Paris where the is the Mona Lisa is guarded.
 Can science explain our interest in her gaze, or is intuition also an effective way of knowing?
 As psychologists, we are trained to be scientists – but also to acknowledge the limits of science and to draw on our intuition or “fast-thinking,” (see Kahneman: Thinking Fast and Slow) a route to our subconscious which tends to be more accurate than our slower rational thought (also see Malcolm Gladwell’s Blink).
-The potential for art to engage both sides of the brain is something that fascinates me.
+The potential for art to connect and engage disparate parts of the brain is something that fascinates me.

 The role of the arts in human culture and connection is perhaps sensed more acutely here at The Louvre than anywhere I have ever been before.

 From the first empire in history, Mesopotamia (present-day Iraq), enormous and impressive stone carvings depicting human-headed bulls stand 4 metres high.
 Their impressive scale and detail challenged my ability to empathise with the meaning or purpose of art.
 I walked onwards to 19th Century European Paintings and viewed The Wedding at Cana, hung opposite the Mona Lisa.
 This vast image tells the story of Jesus turning water into wine; but I noticed that even in a painting this most famous legend, it is the musicians at the foreground in the centre.